LiMiTED360/ai-badword-scanner/README.md

 1. Download the `badWordScanner` folder from this repository.
 2. Copy the package into your Java project's source directory.

+## SetUp

+I woud Recoment LM Studio, its the simlest version, and has a good GUI, however you can also use a API

 ## Usage